lavkherwa/Spring-AOP-Example/README.md

 # Spring-AOP

-Sample application for spring AOP driven with custom annotations
+Sample application for spring AOP driven with custom annotations, events and specified class methods

 Any method annotated with the provided annotation will be considered for pointCut ;)